ccs-amsterdam/compendium/README.md

 # Research Compendium Template CCS Amsterdam

 This repo contains a template for structuring projects used within the [Computational Communication Science Lab Amsterdam](http://ccs.amsterdam/).
+You can just clone or download this repo to get started.

 ## Introduction and Rationale
 Computational research often involves a number of data sets, tools/scripts, analyses, and papers.
 It is beneficial to use a standardized default project structure so it is easier to read each other’s code, and because it stimulates setting up analysis projects in such a way as to make they easily publishable.